XRPLF/xrpl-dev-portal/content/concept-history-sharding.md

 ## Acquiring and Sharing Shard Stores

 Acquiring shards begins after synchronizing with the network and performing ledger backfilling.
 During this time of lower network activity, the shard database may be asked to select a shard by the acquire ledger process.
-Shards are randomly selected for acquisition, and the current shard is given no special consideration.
-If a shard is selected, the ledger acquire process begins by retrieving the sequence of the last ledger in the shard and working backwards toward the first.
+To increase the probability for an even distribution of the history of the network's ledgers, shards are randomly selected for acquisition, and the current shard is given no special consideration.
+If a shard is selected, the ledger acquire process begins by fetching the sequence of the last ledger in the shard and working backwards toward the first.
 If the system runs out of space before completely acquiring the shard, progress is halted until space becomes available.
 Shards continue to be acquired randomly until reaching the maximum allocated disk space for shards.

 Servers share historical data when peer `rippled` servers request selected historical ledgers if those `rippled` servers have that data available.
 From the peer responses, the historical data for that shard is assembled and stored until the ledger data for that shard is complete.
 If there is sufficient disk space, the `rippled` server acquires additional shards to add to the `shard store`